Skip to main content

 03

-Cross-check rows, columns, and regions to remove impossible digits until one value remains.
+Cross-check rows, columns, and regions to rule out digits until one is left.

 04